GorzVPN Setup Guide

 Proxy mode:

 To use the proxy mode, many apps such as v2rayN allow setting system proxy.
 But for better control, we advise you to install ZeroOmega extension for your browser.
-Create a new profile like the image below:
+Create a new profile like the following image:

 For other applications that support a socks proxy, set them to socks5 address 127.0.0.1 and port 10808.